GraceE-Dion/Irrigation-Laser-YOLO2-ViT-Soil-Analysis/README.md

 ---

-**Inference Validation**: o confirm real-world viability, the model was tested against unseen samples from all 7 merged datasets, achieving strong classification performance across RGB, IR, and UV spectral modalities.
+**Inference Validation**: To confirm real-world viability, the model was tested against unseen samples from all 7 merged datasets, achieving strong classification performance across RGB, IR, and UV spectral modalities.
 The ViT architecture's self-attention mechanism showed capacity to generalize across diverse soil surface conditions, including stirred and undisturbed scenarios, though edge cases at extreme moisture levels revealed sensitivity to labeling inconsistencies in the source data.

 ---